Marilyn Monroe: 1954–1955: Conflicts with 20th Century-Fox and marriage to Joe DiMaggio

 In September 1954, Monroe began filming Billy Wilder's comedy The Seven Year Itch, starring opposite Tom Ewell as a woman who becomes the object of her married neighbor's sexual fantasies.
 Although the film was shot in Hollywood, the studio decided to generate advance publicity by staging the filming of a scene in which Monroe is standing on a subway grate with the air blowing up the skirt of her white dress on Lexington Avenue in Manhattan.
 The shoot lasted for several hours and attracted nearly 2,000 spectators.
 The "subway grate scene" became one of Monroe's most famous, and The Seven Year Itch became one of the biggest commercial successes of the year after its release in June 1955.

 The publicity stunt placed Monroe on international front pages, and it also marked the end of her marriage to DiMaggio.
 The union had been troubled from the start by his jealousy and controlling attitude; he was also physically abusive.
-After returning from NYC to Hollywood in October 1954, Monroe filed for divorce, after only nine months of marriage.
+After returning from New York City to Hollywood in October 1954, Monroe filed for divorce, after only nine months of marriage.

 After filming for The Seven Year Itch wrapped up in November 1954, Monroe left Hollywood for the East Coast, where she and photographer Milton Greene founded their own production company, Marilyn Monroe Productions (MMP)—an action that has later been called "instrumental" in the collapse of the studio system.
 (Note: Monroe and Greene had first met and had a brief affair in 1949, and met again in 1953, when he photographed her for Look.
 She told him about her grievances with the studio, and Greene suggested that they start their own production company.)
 Monroe stated that she was "tired of the same old sex roles" and asserted that she was no longer under contract to Fox, as it had not fulfilled its duties, such as paying her the promised bonus.
 This began a year-long legal battle between her and Fox in January 1955.
 The press largely ridiculed Monroe, and she was parodied in the Broadway play Will Success Spoil Rock Hunter?
 (1955), in which her lookalike Jayne Mansfield played a dumb actress who starts her own production company.